kubernetes/enhancements/keps/sig-node/compute-device-assignment.md

 }
 ```

+### Consuming the Watch endpoint in client applications

+Using the `Watch` endpoint, client applications can be notified of the pod resource allocation changes as soon as possible.
+However, the state of a pod will not be sent up until the first resource allocation change, which is the pod deletion in the worst case.
+Client applications who need to have the complete resource allocation picture thus need to consume both `List` and `Watch` endpoints.
+The `resourceVersion` found in the responses of both APIs allows client applications to identify the most recent information.
+To keep the implementation simple as possible, the kubelet does *not* store any historical list of changes.

+In order to make sure not to miss any updates, client application can:
+1. call the `Watch` endpoint to get a stream of changes.
+2. call the `List` endpoint to get the state of all the pods in the node.
+3. reconcile updates using the `resourceVersion`.

 ### Potential Future Improvements

 * Add identifiers for other resources used by pods to the `PodResources` message.
   * For example, persistent volume location on disk
+* Implement historical list of changes, allowing client applications to call `List` and `Watch` endpoints in a more natural order.

 ## Alternatives Considered